Most cases of cervical cancer can be prevented through regular cervical screening.

-People aged up to 19 years can access the free vaccine through a GP clinic if they missed their free vaccine at school.
-Older people may also benefit from the vaccine (particularly those at higher risk of HPV-related diseases) – speak to your doctor to find out if it’s right for you.
+Older people may also benefit from the vaccine (particularly those at higher risk of HPV-related diseases).
+Speak to your doctor to find out if it’s right for you.

 Women and people with a cervix still need to have regular a Cervical Screening Test from the age of 25, even after having the HPV vaccine.

 National Cervical Screening Program—additional resources, including HPV and cervical cancer, and resources in other languages

 National HPV Vaccination Program—who is eligible and how to get the vaccine

 Diethylstilbestrol (DES) and Cancer—DES was taken by some women between the 1950s and 1970s to try and prevent miscarriage and other pregnancy complications.
 Although the majority of persons exposed to DES, during pregnancy or in utero, will not experience any negative health effects, available research

 This webpage was last reviewed and updated in February 2023